paulca55/markdown-docs/Web Development Tools.md

 _Note: It's also possible to connect to [multiple GitHub accounts on a single machine][multiple-git]._

-### Some ssh-add tricks
+### Some `ssh-add` tricks

 #### Listing

 You can list the currently loaded keys with `-l` and `-L`.
 The former displays the keys fingerprints while the latter displays the entire public key.
-Both list the path of file the key came from, which it the only way I recognize them.

 #### Deleting